 - The local council must not have served an improvement notice or a notice of emergency works on the property in the last 6 months.

-If the landlord didn’t provide the Gas Safety Certificate, EPC and an up-to-date How to Rent checklist before the tenant moved into the property, they can rectify this.
 The Court of Appeal held in Trecarrell v Rouncefield in 2020 that a landlord can still serve a valid Section 21 Notice, so long as they provide valid up-to-date documents to the tenant before or with the Section 21 Notice.
 See para 37 of the judgment for more details.

 The situation is more complicated with the deposit.
 If the landlord didn’t register the deposit in a deposit protection scheme and provide the prescribed notice within 30 days, the only way they can serve a valid Section 21 Notice is by giving back the deposit to the renter before serving the notice.
 Then they can serve a valid Section 21 Notice.